The 50 greatest football managers of all time

 The Dutchman has famously fallen out with plenty of people over the years, but his greatest strength was his faith in young talent.
 So many modern legends, including Clarence Seedorf, Patrick Kluivert, Xavi, Carles Puyol Andres Iniesta, made their senior debut under Van Gaal, while he proved so influential for others like Frank de Boer, Bastian Schweinsteiger and Thomas Muller.

-One of the very best coaches, working right now, Jurgen Klopp has been so successful due to his knack for taking talents and squeezing something extra out of them that no-one else even knew was there.
+One of the very best coaches when it comes to motivation and man-management, Jurgen Klopp has been so successful due to his knack for taking talents and squeezing something extra out of them that no-one else even knew was there.

 He ended Bayern's Bundesliga dominance (for a while anyways), brought Liverpool back to the very top of the European game, and has made every player he's ever worked with better.
 A true modern great.

-Santana as Brazil manager in 1981 / Getty Images/GettyImages
+Santana coached a brilliant Brazil side / Getty Images/GettyImages

 During his two separate spells with the Selecao, Santana may not have won any silverware, but he is credited with forming some of the greatest international sides in history.
 His 1986 side were fantastic, but his 1982 squad was something else.
 His love for attacking football quickly infected the nation, and Brazil still pride themselves on their free-flowing attack to this day.